 So are there two different designs?

-No – The Royal Mint strike up to 5 billion coins a year and from time to time debris can get caught between the die and the coin whilst striking.
+No – The Royal Mint strike up to 5 billion coins a year and from time to time cracks in the die can cause pools of metal to form on the coin.

-It just so happens that this bit of debris has caused the markings on these coins to look like a flying flag on the ship fueling speculation that two different variations were struck.
+It just so happens that this bit of metal has caused the markings on these coins to look like a flying flag on the ship fueling speculation that two different variations were struck.

 Well done to the eagle-eyed change checkers out there who spotted differences between the coins.
 It’s the little details like these that make collecting so interesting so remember to always check your change carefully.